 - Happy Birthday Jesus Party Supplies – Provide streamers, party hats, and maybe even some cake mix and icing for families to throw a birthday party for Jesus!
-If you want a full list of ideas + a sweet family devotion to go along with the party, check out our Christmas Eve to Remember Bags here.
+If you want a full list of ideas + a sweet family devotion to go along with the party, check out our Christmas Eve to Remember Bags here or our Birthday Party for Jesus Kits here.
 Pro Tip from the Christmas Eve to Remember Bags: If you’re doing this, send home microwaveable mug cake mixes.
 They come 3 in a pack, so you save money, plus families will actually have time to use them on Christmas Eve!)

 - Family Devotion – Maybe it’s a family devotion for Christmas morning (like the one included in our Christmas Eve to Remember Bags), or maybe it’s a family devotion that takes them into the New Year (like the one in our Follow the Star: Wise Men on the Move resource).
 Maybe it’s even a grand finale to your Advent calendar.
 What can you include that helps equip parents to disciple their kids this Christmas season?

 - Ways to make memories as a family – You could share a Christmas light scavenger hunt list (Pinterest has tons), a Christmas traditions list, or even a “my gift to Jesus printable” for families to complete and snap a picture with!